-- 4.48 The above table shows that Bootle, Netherton, and Southport have accommodated 2/3 of total housing development over the past 30 years.
-However, this pattern of development cannot continue over the plan period as the opportunities to build new homes in these areas are not available to the same degree as previously. - 4.49 The suggested approach to the distribution of development is a balance of: - 1.
-First identifying sites within the urban area - 2.
-Identifying additional land in the Green Belt using various criteria (site selection methodology) to select sites which: - cause least harm to the purposes of the Green Belt - have the fewest constraints - provide the most benefits - Achieve a good distribution of sites across Sefton.
+- 4.50 The suggested approach to the distribution of development is a balance of: - 1.
+Firstly identifying sites within the urban area - 2.
+Identifying additional land in the Green Belt using various criteria (site selection methodology) to select sites which: - cause least harm to the purposes of the Green Belt - have the fewest constraints - provide the most benefits - 3.
+Achieve a good distribution of sites across Sefton.